amstoner/Cleaning-Data-Course-Project/README.md

 ### Write output file:

-The result is written to a csv file "smartphone_activity_means_and_std_averages.csv"
+The result is written to a text file "smartphone_activity_means_and_std_averages.txt"